Center for Health & Wellness

 - Birth control pills are over 99% effective in preventing pregnancy if taken as directed.

-- You do not have to interrupt lovemaking to use a birth control device or spermicide.
+- You do not have to interrupt sex to use a birth control device or spermicide.

 - Periods become regular and usually lighter.
 Menstrual cramps may become less severe.

 - Long-term use lowers the risk of ovarian, endometrial and colorectal cancer.

 - Birth control pills may reduce symptoms of premenstrual syndrome (PMS).